kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 - One or more machines running a deb/rpm-compatible OS, for example Ubuntu or CentOS
 - 2 GB or more of RAM per machine.
 Any less leaves little room for your apps.
-- 2 CPUs or more on the control-plane node
+- At least 2 CPUs on the machine that you use as a control-plane node.
 - Full network connectivity among all machines in the cluster.
-A public or private network is fine.
+Either a public or a private network is fine.

 {{% /capture %}}